Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Learning with a Single Operator and Group Symmetry

 General rotations of a Cartesian grid require some degree of interpolation for off-of-grid values.
 Thus, this set of transformations do not form an exact group action in general.
 However, if the signals are sufficiently band-limited and supported within a radius from the center, the Cartesian grid can be approximated by the radial grid, and thus we need $m>2k+n_1+1$ measurements.

 Rotations are useful for learning the signal model in inverse problems which depend on Fourier measurements, as long as these measurements are not of circular stripes of Fourier space, as illustrated in~\Cref{fig:fourier pat}.
-Two important examples where learning is possible are limited angle CT~\cite{chen2021equivariant} and accelerated MRI~\cite{chen2021robust}, as the Fourier patterns are generally not rotationally invariant.
+Two important examples where learning is possible are limited angle CT~\citep{chen2021equivariant} and accelerated MRI~\citep{chen2021robust}, as the Fourier patterns are generally not rotationally invariant.

 \paragraph{Rotations by 90 degrees and Reflection} Consider the non-commutative group of 8 elements whose action is composed of 90 degree rotations and reflection of a 2D signal defined on a regular grid.
-The action of this group can always be represented by permutation matrices.
 This group action has $\max_j c_j/s_j \approx n/8 $ for large $n$. \red{We conjecture that $m>2k+n/8+1$ measurements are sufficient for model identification}, significantly more than the case of rotations of a radial grid.

 \paragraph{Permutations} Group of all permutations of $n$ entries which has $\max_j c_j/s_j=1$.
 Note that the previous examples are subgroups of this group.
 In this case, signal recovery also guarantees model identification.
 The only equivariant measurement operator which does not provide additional information is the constant vector $A = \alpha[1,\dots,1]^{\top}$ with $\alpha\in\mathbb{R}$.